bdvitz/SpotifyDash/README.md

 # README.md
-# 🎵 Inclew - Spotify Music Quiz Game
+# 🎵 Inclew - Spotify Music Quiz Game (incomplete)

+A basic Spotify dashboard to see your most played tracks and artists
-A modern, real-time multiplayer music quiz game that integrates with your Spotify account to create personalized gaming experiences.
+Planned: A modern, real-time multiplayer music quiz game that integrates with your Spotify account to create personalized gaming experiences.

-## ✨ Features
+## ✨ Features (Current and Planned)

 - **Spotify Integration**: Secure OAuth authentication with PKCE flow
 - **Music Statistics**: View your top tracks, artists, and albums with beautiful visualizations